Code-Institute-Submissions/milestone_2_rpoas/README.md

 --------------

 To Do
-- Link up Google API to search bar
-- Add Gallery of members
+- Add Gallery of committee members
 - Quiz
 - Contact form JS
+- Change the icons on the map